 School Health Interdisciplinary Program (SHIP)

 The School Health Iinterdisciplinary Program (SHIP) is sponsored by the Center for School Mental Health (CSMH), Maryland State Department of Education, Department of Health and Mental Hygience, Department of Juvenile Services, and other agencies.SHIP offers state-of-the art training and opportunities to network with and learn from individuals across the state who are working to advance all levels of health care within schools.
-The 2013 SHIP Conference was held at the Crowne Plaza Hotel (2004 Greenspring Drive) in Timonium, Maryland, August 1-2, 2013.
-Click here to view the SHIP 2013 program.
+The 2014 SHIP Conference will be held at the Crowne Plaza Hotel (2004 Greenspring Drive) in Timonium, Maryland, July 31 - August 1, 2014.
+Click here to view the SHIP 2014 program.

 Continuing Education for SHIP